Satharus/satharus.me/_posts/2023-06-30-shield_yourself_online_security_tips.md

 ### Master Password?
 Well, the master password for your password manager is crucial.
 This is a password that has to be strong, easy to remember for yourself, and at the same time long enough to not be guessed.

 Now you may be asking, what's a strong password?
-A strong is long, doesn't contain any personal information, and has a good combination of mixed-case characters, numbers, and special characters.
+A strong password is long, doesn't contain any personal information, and has a good combination of mixed-case characters, numbers, and special characters.

 #### Example
 If your wife is called Linda and your birthday is on the 21<sup>st</sup> of January 1977. `Linda*21011977` is a **horrible** password.
 It is "long", has a special character, a number, and mixed-case characters.
 However, anyone who spends maybe 3 minutes on your Facebook profile, Instagram, Twitter, or anywhere you have personal info posted should be able to figure out your birthday and your wife's name.
 They can then start guessing and trying different combinations such as `linda21011977`, `21011977-linda`, etc...
 It goes without saying that this doesn't apply to your birthday and your wife's name only.
 It applies to the birthdays of friends and relatives, places you've lived, and things you like.
 Anything that could be figured out from your public profiles or found through social engineering is a big no.